-Q: My wife (age 63) and myself (age 65) have a small business.
-I was told by an organisation that at 65 or over I could put money into super, pay 15% tax on the way in and then draw it out when I wished and pay no tax.
+Q: My wife (age 63) and myself (age 65) were told by a financial organisation that at 65 or over I could put money into super, pay 15% tax on the way in, and then draw it out when I wished and pay no tax.
 In fact I have been told to pay myself $30,000 or less and source the rest of my income through my super fund.
-My accountant has told me that she thinks I have to set up a super pension scheme.
-Could you please confirm what the correct situation is?
+My accountant has told me that she thinks I have to set up a super pension.
+Could you please confirm what is correct?

 Making super contributions